 The law expressly disqualifies the minor from being a partner in a firm. [s.211] as far as partnership arises from an agreement the following persons are also disqualified; persons of unsound mind, bankrupt, etc.

 Types of Partners

-There are various types of partners as: –
+There are various types of partners: –

-This is a standard type of partner who has a right to participate in the management of the partnership and right to share in the profit as well as being liable to the liabilities of partnership to the fullest extent of his personal assets unless there is an agreement between himself and the other partner(s) that he should not.
+This is a standard type of partner who has a right to participate in the management of the partnership and the right to share in the profit as well as being liable to the liabilities of the partnership to the fullest extent of his personal assets unless there is an agreement between himself and the other partner(s) that he should not.

 For example, the partnership agreement may say that some junior partners are not required to order goods or sign cheques.

 A partner who puts money into the firm but wishes not to have an active role in the management of the firm.
 However, he has the right to share the profits and respond to the liabilities of the firm.

 If he does take part in the management of the firm he would cease to be a dormant partner and become a general partner.

 This partner has a right to share the profits of the partnership but has no right to participate in the management of the firm.
 His liability to contribute is limited to the amount of capital originally he agreed to contribute.